VikasVMani/pli/pli.md

     DECLARE value FLOAT BINARY;

-instruction:  Declare a variable with dimension and bounds
+instruction:  Declare a variable with dimension and bounds in PL/1.

 input: